 The Case Against Good and Bad

-This short video (4:53) encourages students to use more precise language.
+This short video from TED-ED (4:53) encourages students to use more precise language.
 Includes a post-viewing assessment and follow-up activities.

 The Clarifying Routine: Elaborating Vocabulary Instruction